saymrwulf/litex-boards/notes.md

-2023-01-12T03:18:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards) 2023-02-13T17:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2023-02-13T00:56:00 - Late-night bugfix on financial RL environment (litex-boards)
+2023-01-12T03:18:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards) 2023-02-13T17:59:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2023-02-13T00:56:00 - Late-night bugfix on financial RL environment (litex-boards) 2023-05-18T19:31:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards)